fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 be sent first.
 If bit 6 (Name) is set, a Name Sub-Object MUST be sent next.
 The information order is thus: IP Address Sub-Object, Name Sub-Object.
 Any or all pieces of information may be present or absent, as indicated by the C-Type.
+As defined in
-Any data that follows these optional pieces of information MUST be ignored.
+{{fooblewomp}}, future assignments of bits in the C-Type field will result in additional Sub-Objects being sent after these objects.
+If an implementation does not support these future assignments, these optional pieces of information MUST be ignored.

 It is valid (though pointless until additional bits are assigned by